agniiyer/Final-Year-Project-2018/README.md

 used, so their operating principles have been explained in detail.
 This is followed by a theoretical overview of corona discharge and their application in ion propelled aircrafts known as ionocrafts.
-The design and construction process of a stationary EHD thruster and an ionocraft are outlined in detail, followed by extensive testing to verify the eect of varying input power, duty cycle, and frequency.
+The design and construction process of a stationary EHD thruster and an ionocraft are outlined in detail, followed by extensive testing to verify the effect of varying input power, duty cycle, and frequency.